Apochrosi/Modding-Requests/README.md

 18 - Authority trait restrictions

-In the authorities.txt file you can specify if an authority starts with one or more specified traits by using the "traits = {" tag.
+In the authorities.txt file you can specify if an authority starts with one or more specified traits by using the "traits = {" string.
 What I would to see is to be able to add conditions for these traits to appear.
 Such as for example if you choose a species appearance from the Arthropoid category and choose imperial authority your species gets a special hive_like trait.

 	traits = {